Skip to main content

 What is a Liquid Waste Management Plan?

-A LWMP is a legal document approved by the Minister of Environment and Climate Change Strategy (MOE).
+A Liquid Waste Management Plan (LWMP) is a legal document approved by the Minister of Environment and Parks (MOE).
 A LWMP enables municipalities to develop holistic plans for liquid waste management that consider the unique needs of the community, businesses, and geography, while meeting environmental regulations.

-A LWMP requires community engagement and feedback and occurs over three distinct phases set out by the Ministry of Environment:
+A LWMP requires community engagement and feedback and occurs over three distinct phases set out by the Ministry of Environment and Parks:

 Community Engagement & Consultation

-An LWMP requires significant community engagement to ensure that the plan to addresses community concerns and suits the priorities of the public, businesses, and Indigenous communities.
-Engagement with interest holders in the community is taking place in a number of ways:
+A LWMP may have large, long-reaching impacts to the community.
+It requires significant community engagement to ensure that the plan to addresses community concerns and suits the priorities of the public, businesses, and Indigenous communities.

 Indigenous Consultation